Blizzard Run to Town

 We chose a third path: tell the story honestly and invite people in.

-Crowdfunding lets us build responsibly without betting our family’s future on massive debt.
-It’s not the easy way—but it’s the right one for us.
+Crowdfunding allows us to build responsibly without gambling our family’s future on massive debt.

 We already own: